chromaui/chromatic-docs/src/content/collaborate/collaborators.md

 #### Roles for Single Sign-On (SSO)

 Chromatic syncs collaborators with your SSO provider.
-All collaborators are granted `owner` capabilities.
+All collaborators are granted `developer` capabilities.

 ### Visibility